justindeguzman/minint-cli/README.md

 # minint-cli

-minint-cli allows you to easily test microservices built on top of AWS Lambda and API Gateway.
-See [minint.com](http://minint.com).
+minint-cli allows you to easily run microservices built on top of AWS Lambda and API Gateway on your local machine.
+You can then manage these microservices using [minint.com](http://minint.com) and manage access to your microservices, view logs, read automatically generated docs, and more.

 ## Installation